cncf/toc/PRINCIPLES.md

 _Version 1.0, Nov 27, 2017
 Approved by TOC on: Nov 27, 2017
-Approved by GB on: TBD_
+Approved by GB on: Dec 5, 2017

 [TOC Operating Principles](#toc-operating-principles)
 [We Are Project-Centric](#we-are-project-centric)